Birch mouse: Characteristics

 Birch mice are small, mouselike rodents with a long and semi-prehensile tail.
 They have large feet, but unlike the related jerboas and jumping mice, they do not have elongated legs.
-Their skin color is light brown or dark-brown to brownish yellow on the upper side and paler on the underside, but generally brownish.
-Some species have a dark stripe down the head and back.
+Their skin colour is light brown or dark-brown to brownish yellow on the upper side and paler on the underside, but generally brownish.
+Some species have a dark dorsal stripe down the head and back.
 Birch mice are found in Asia and Europe in a vast geographic distribution, primarily in forests, shrublands, and grasslands, though some species can be found in wetlands.
 Although they have a diverse region of areas, their molecular and anatomical markers suggest that birch mice originated from Central Asia.

 They dig shallow burrows in which they build oval nests out of grass and plant stems.
 Birch mice are typically active at night, and travel by jumping and climbing on bushes and shrubs, using their toes and tails to cling to branches.
 They hibernate for at least six months of the year, with some species such as the northern birch mouse migrating from meadows in the warm months to forests for the winter.

 Birch mice are omnivores and primarily eat seeds, berries, and insects.
-They lose a great deal of weight during hibernation, with the northern birch mouse falling from approximately 12 grams to six grams over the course of the winter.
-They are all of a similar size, ranging from 4–8 cm long, with tail lengths ranging from 6–12 cm.
-Weights range from 5–13 g.
+They lose a remarkable amount of weight during hibernation, with the northern birch mouse falling from approximately 12 to 6 grams over the course of the winter.
+They are all of a similar size, ranging from 4–8 cm long, with tail lengths ranging from 6-12 cm.
+Weights range from 5-13 g.